f3d-app/f3d/README.md

 -p, --depth-peeling|Enable *depth peeling*.
 This is a technique used to correctly render translucent objects.
 -u, --ssao|Enable *Screen-Space Ambient Occlusion*.
 This is a technique used to improve the depth perception of the object.
 -f, --fxaa|Enable *Fast Approximate Anti-Aliasing*.
 This technique is used to reduce aliasing.
+-a, --tone-mapping|Enable *Tone Mapping Pass*.
+This technique is used to map colors properly to the monitor colors.

 ## Raytracing options:
 Options|Default|Description